heyapplemango/cosmodal/src/wallets/web3auth/README.md

 via encrypted or signed messages (using elliptic curve secp256k1 keys) to ensure a compromised communication channel cannot be used to steal the private key or sign arbitrary messages.

+### Philosophy

+This security is based heavily on Defense in Depth, which is the security principle that states that a system should have several independent layers of security, providing redundancy in case of unexpected failure.
+We don't *need* to authenticate the communications between the client and the worker, because if JS variables truly are private within closures, the original reference to `Worker.prototype.postMessage` should be safe.
+However, if that reference is compromised, we want to make it harder for the attacker to simply MITM the communication channel by setting up an authentication scheme.
+If the attacker compromises the `postMessage` implementation from the very beginning, there's not much we can do, other than force the XSS attack to depend on a lot of libraries and code to succeed, which would make it that much harder to inject.

+The safety of all this, the assumptions that are being made, heavily depend on the JS VM being used, which is out of our control.
+In this security context, layering security is the best we can do, and we can only hope that there are no major flaws outside of our control.